 My neighborhood and others in Little Rock still get dozens of trick-or-treaters every year.
-Last year, I had over 100 kids visit on Halloween night.
 Many families who live in apartments, neighborhoods without sidewalks or neighborhoods that are otherwise unfriendly to pedestrian chose to migrate to another neighborhood to trick-or-treat.
-I think that has always been a popular option.
-When I was a kid, we would look for the biggest houses and the best decorations.
-Those houses were the ones where you would get the best candy.
-Here are a few neighborhoods that fit that description.

-Check out the Halloween hub for Arkansas Halloween events, hayrides, haunted houses, pumpkin patches and more.
+Aside from trick-or-treating, there are also many other Arkansas Halloween events, such as hayrides, haunted houses, pumpkin patches and more.

 Boo at the Zoo is open Halloween night, and it gets better every year.
 The Big Boo-seum Bash is another option, though usually not on Halloween night.
-Boo at the Zoo has an all inclusive armband for $15 that gets you into every activity and ride.
+Boo at the Zoo has an all-inclusive armband that gets you into every activity and ride.
 Many church groups and malls are having events too.
 Before Halloween, you can visit several "trunk-or-treat" events.
-More details and more more alternatives.

 The Heights is an established Little Rock neighborhood and very walkable.
 A lot of the houses don't really go all out with decoration, but you can normally leave with quite a candy haul.
 Just visit the houses with the lights.
 The Heights have been a popular trick-or-treat spot in Little Rock for decades.
 There are usually some special events or trunk-or-treats in the area as well.